Mike MacIntyre: Assistant coach (1990–2009)

 Enrolling at the University of Georgia in 1990, MacIntyre became a graduate assistant with the Georgia Bulldogs football team, a position he held for two seasons, including the 1991 Independence Bowl championship season.
 At the end of 1991, MacIntyre completed his master's degree in education with an emphasis on sports management.
 MacIntyre then became a defensive coordinator: at Davidson College (then in Division III) in 1992, During the summers of 1992 and 1993, MacIntyre served as the head coach and offensive coordinator for the Plattling Blackhawks in Germany.
-Then University of Tennessee at Martin from 1993 to 1996, and Temple University from 1997 to 1998.
+He then went on to the University of Tennessee at Martin from 1993 to 1996, and Temple University from 1997 to 1998.
 (George MacIntyre had been the head coach of UT Martin football from 1975 to 1977.)

 From 1999 to 2002, MacIntyre coached at the University of Mississippi (Ole Miss), starting as the wide receiver coach then in 2001 the defensive secondary coach.
 MacIntyre actively helped recruit Patrick Willis to Ole Miss; Willis would become an All-Pro linebacker in the NFL.
 Ole Miss won the Independence Bowl in 1999 and 2002 and was the runner-up of the 2000 Music City Bowl.
 In 2001, Ole Miss ranked fifth nationally in defensive for allowing 161.3 yards per game.

 MacIntyre would then spend five seasons in the NFL starting in 2003: as the defensive backs coach of the Dallas Cowboys under Bill Parcells until 2006, then in 2007 in the same position with the New York Jets.
 In 2008, Mike MacIntyre returned to college football as the defensive coordinator for Duke, and in his first season with Duke, the Blue Devils allowed 67.4 fewer yards and 9.8 fewer points per game than in 2007.
 His defenses produced two of the best seasons statistically the Blue Devils had achieved.
 In the 2008 season, the Duke defense allowed the lowest total points per game in 20 seasons and they kept three opponents to less than 10 points (first time Duke had done that since the year 1976).
 In 2009, the American Football Coaches Association recognized MacIntyre as FBS Assistant Coach of the Year.